FAQs on Al-Awda

 To help achieve our goals, Al-Awda members set up or join a local Al-Awda chapter in their area.
 Members may also join national and/or international action committees.
 Chapters and action committees elect representatives from their ranks to the Coordinating Committee.
 The functions of the Coordinating Committee are to coordinate the activities of the various chapters and committees as well as manage Al-Awda's functions per the organization's bylaws.
 The Coordinating Committee elects the Executive Committee from its own ranks.
 The Executive Committee manages Al-Awda's administrative affairs including those related to Al-Awda's internal, external and financial affairs.

-The criteria for membership of Al-Awda are commitment to our goals and adherance to the organization's by-laws.
+The basic criteria for membership of Al-Awda are commitment to our mission, points of unity and goals, and adherence to the organization's by-laws.
 Anyone regardless of political, religious, ethnic or organizational affiliation may join Al-Awda if they are committed to these criteria.

-Each chapter sets its own local agenda and plans of action within the context of Al-Awda's mission and goals.
-Through their elected representatives on the Coordinating Committee, chapters and action commitees coordinate their activities at the national level.
+Each chapter sets its own local agenda and plans of action within the context of Al-Awda's mission, points of unity and goals.
+Through their elected representatives on the Coordinating Committee, chapters and action committees coordinate their activities at the national level.

 Chapters may only solicit funds if Al-Awda, The Palestine Right to Return Coalition, is registered with their state and if they are authorized to do so by Al-Awda's Executive Committee.
-Such authorized chapters are responsible for collecting funds but they must provide information on such funds to the Executive Committee in a timely manner so that the Executive Committee may issue receipts for funds collected via the organization's national treasurer.
+Such authorized chapters are responsible for collecting funds but they must coordinate and provide information on their fundraising activities to the Executive Committee in a timely manner so that the Executive Committee may issue receipts for funds collected via the organization's national treasurer.

-The elected represenatives of all local chapters are required to submit annual financial reports to the Executive Committee by no later than 30 Januray of the following fiscal year.
+The elected representatives of all local chapters are required to submit annual financial reports to the Executive Committee by no later than 30 January of the following fiscal year.
 These reports will be used for the required annual Federal and State reporting.

 Chapters and action committees coordinate their activities through their elected representatives to the Coordinating Committee.
 Overlapping memberships in chapters and on action committees further facilitates coordination and communication.
 Members may join several action committees.
 Local chapters are naturally restricted to those in their areas.